Veritas NetBackup™ Read This First Guide for Secure Communications

 Host name-to-host ID mapping occurs in the following order:

-• If the Automatically map host ID to host names option in the NetBackup Administration Console is selected and the short name is not already mapped to another host ID, the discovered short name is automatically mapped to the host ID of Host 2, and Host 1 is instructed to continue the connection.
+If the option in the NetBackup Administration Console is selected and the short name is not already mapped to another host ID, the discovered short name is automatically mapped to the host ID of Host 2, and Host 1 is instructed to continue the connection.

-• If the Automatically map host ID to host names option is not selected or the short name is already mapped to another host ID, the discovered mapping is added to the pending approval list and Host 1 is instructed to drop the connection.
+If the option is not selected or the short name is already mapped to another host ID, the discovered mapping is added to the pending approval list and Host 1 is instructed to drop the connection.
 The mapping should be manually approved before any connections to Host 2 using the same short name can succeed.